The post that considers the wannabe festival founder, heiress and rock star. Tales of lifestyle fraud.

 Over the last month the press has been awash with details of the fascinating case of Anna Sorokin.
 Known in the glitzy New York social circles in which she moved for several years as Anna Delvey.

 A jury in Manhattan recently found Sorokin guilty of four counts of theft of services, three counts of grand larceny and one count of attempted grand larceny.
 She will be sentenced next week.

 Yet this was all a lie, Sorokin was born in Russia in 1991, moving to Germany in 2007.
 She was from a modest background.
 And inevitably the house of cards she had built up could not last for ever.
-The credit cards started getting declined and her friends began to get suspicious when they would foot the bill for things and Sorokin’s promises to reimburse them never materialised.
+The credit cards started getting declined.
+Her friends began to get suspicious.
+They would foot the bill for things and Sorokin’s promises to reimburse them never materialised.
 One friend, Rachel Williams, got lumbered with a $62,000 bill after being invited on a luxury holiday to Morocco.

 Sorokin was barred from the high-end hotels she had managed to scam for so long and was eventually arrested.

 The full story is captured in a viral New York article.